lsst-ts/observatory-ops-docs/index.rst

 Observatory Operations consists of multiple levels of :ref:`interactions <Obs-Ops-Daytime-Nighttime-Interactions>` and :doc:`procedures </procedures/index>` occurring simultaneously in many places and timezones.
 There are also :doc:`tutorials for the observatory </tutorials/index>`.
-This section of documentation focuses on the resources needed for observers, commissioning personnel, and support staff to facilitate :doc:`night-time operations </procedures/operations/index>`.
+This section of documentation focuses on the resources needed for observers, commissioning personnel, and support staff to facilitate night-time operations.
 This site also provides information for :doc:`safety reference </safety>`.

 The scope of this area of documentation is to provide a centralized, version controlled space where resources are either located, or linked appropriately.